16 mins

 Given the scale and complexity of the challenge, our immediate approach is to lay the foundations that will allow us to expand our action.
 We are going about it pragmatically, as we have always done when it comes to responsible investment.
 Our approach involves two stages:

-First, for clients who want to get ahead of the curve by contributing to the energy transition right away, we seek to offer solutions with lower carbon emissions, such as our two FÉRIQUE Sustainable Development Funds.
+First, for clients who want to get ahead of the curve by contributing to the energy transition right away, we aim to offer funds that target lower carbon emissions like the FÉRIQUE Sustainable Development Funds: FÉRIQUE Global Sustainable Development Bond Fund and FÉRIQUE Global Sustainable Development Equity Fund.
 Beyond our convictions and values, these strategies are well positioned for the structural changes taking place during the global energy transition.

 Second, we’re working with portfolio managers and sub-managers across the FÉRIQUE Funds Family to gradually improve our strategies’ resilience to the transition.
 This stage involves risks and opportunities, and our job is to retain managers who understand the issues.